microsoft/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in VSTS and Azure.md

 1. Browse to the Visual Studio site at <http://visualstudio.com>

-2. If you do not already have an account, click **Get started for free**
+2. If you do not already have an account, select **Get started for free**

     ![In this screenshot, Get started for free is selected under Visual Studio Team Services.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image56.png "Visual Studio Team Services screenshot")

-3. Authenticate with a Microsoft account.
+3. Authenticate with a Microsoft account

 4. Choose a name for your visualstudio.com account.
 For the purposes of this scenario, we will use "TailspinToys."
-Choose **Git** for the source code and then click Create.
+Choose **Git** for the source code and then select Create.

     ![In the Create new project window, TailspinToys is highlighted in the Project name box, Git is highlighted in the Version control box, and Create is highlighted at the bottom.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image57.png "Create new project window")

-5. Once the Project is created, click on the **Code** menu option in the header navigation\
+5. Once the Project is created, select the **Code** menu option in the header navigation\
     \
     ![In the TailspinToys window, Code is highlighted in the ribbon.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image58.png "TailspinToys window")

-6. On the **Code** -\> **File** page for the **TailspinToys** repository, scroll down to the bottom of the page, then click on the **Initialize** button to get the "master" branch created.
+6. On the **Code** -\> **File** page for the **TailspinToys** repository, scroll down to the bottom of the page, then select the **Initialize** button to get the "master" branch created

     ![In the TailspinToys is empty.
 Add some code! window, URLs appear in the Clone to your computer or push an existing repository from command line boxes, and Initialize is highlighted at the bottom.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image59.png "TailspinToys is empty.
 Add some code! window")